 This sustainable mode of transportation can travel up to 450 miles (725 km) on a single charge.
-And, for every hour you drive in the sunshine, the solar cells, which stretch from the top of the windshield all the way back to the trunk, can add up to 7.5 miles (12 km) for every hour spent on the road.
+And for every hour you drive in the sunshine, the solar cells, which stretch from the top of the windshield all the way back to the trunk, can add up to 7.5 miles (12 km) for every hour spent on the road.
 Achieving their targeted efficiency required virtual testing using simulation to show maximum deformation (displacement) of various mechanical aspects of the vehicle using computer-generated models.
 Testing also helped Lightyear design lightweight, incredibly robust solar panels able to withstand bumps in the road that can also function if part of a panel sustains damage.

 In a traditional medical setting, clinicians struggle to see and accurately measure damage caused by head impacts and concussions using magnetic resonance images (MRIs), computed tomography (CT) scans, and blood tests.
-Dr. Michael Power head of clinical care at Beaumont Hospital in Dublin, Ireland, working through Ansys’ channel partner, CADFEM, is combining engineering simulation and clinical expertise to research the mechanics of a concussion.
+Dr. Michael Power, head of clinical care at Beaumont Hospital in Dublin, Ireland, working through Ansys’ Channel Partner CADFEM, is combining engineering simulation and clinical expertise to research the mechanics of a concussion.
 Working together, CADFEM Ireland and the Institute of Technology Tallaght took a completely new approach, using Ansys LS-DYNA simulations and additional technical support to better quantify head impacts.

-The team also used research from Dr. Matthew Campbell’s Genetics Department at Trinity College involving the analysis of contrast-enhanced MRI images to understand blood-brain barrier changes of mixed martial arts (MMA) fighters before and after a fight.
+The team also used research from Dr. Matthew Campbell’s Genetics Department at Trinity College, which involved the analysis of contrast-enhanced MRI images to understand blood-brain barrier changes of mixed martial arts (MMA) fighters before and after a fight.
 The sport provided researchers with significant head acceleration data necessary to study head movement following impact.
 All data was collected through a mouthguard device equipped to record the linear acceleration and angular velocity of impacts.
-It was then fed into a digital version of human model developed by the Global Human Body Models Consortium (GHBMC) that was reduced to isolate the head and neck areas to focus on the head’s center of gravity.
+It was then fed into a digital version of a human model developed by the Global Human Body Models Consortium (GHBMC) that was reduced to isolate the head and neck areas to focus on the head’s center of gravity.

 Combining the simulation strain data, MRI data, and medical screenings gave researchers a more complete picture of the brain changes that occur after severe head impacts like concussions.
 With simulation, researchers could better determine the magnitude of the brain strains and get detailed insights on the mechanism of impact behind concussions.

 Unlike the Matrix, Ansys simulations are fundamentally created to clarify, rather than obfuscate, the real world.
 The values for variables involved in a simulation come from real-world observations, with the potential to take them in new directions.
 Simulations enable exploration, testing, and validating of innovations, speeding product development and time to market through rapid test iterations.
 These computer-based models or systems are made up of mathematical solvers with the capability to rapidly run equations to solve a variety of complex problems.
-Simulation can easily solve for increasing complexity through test interactions between mechanical, electronic, and embedded systems to determine product behavior, which helps you comprehend and innovate beyond what you physically can see.
+Simulation can easily solve for increasing complexity through test interactions between mechanical, electronic, and embedded systems to determine product behavior, which helps you comprehend and innovate beyond what you can physically see.

 In The Matrix, nothing is what it appears to be.
 If you want the truth — the real truth — you have to look for it in places that most people don’t.
 Simulation enables you to explore those places.